serge-mugisha/jarvix/readme.md

 ## How It Works ##
-Record Audio: Starts recording from your microphone for a specified duration and saves it as output.wav.
+Record Audio: Starts recording from your microphone for a specified duration and saves it as user_input.wav.

-Speech to Text: Converts the recorded speech in output.wav to text using OpenAI's Whisper model.
+Speech to Text: Converts the recorded speech in user_input.wav to text using OpenAI's Whisper model.

 Process Text with GPT: Sends the transcribed text to GPT for processing, receives a response tailored to the context of an AI system named Jarvix.